nicklockwood/ShapeScript/docs/mac/literals.md

 color size // sets color to yellow
 ```

-Tuples are't limited to numbers, they can be comprised of any type of value (including other tuples), or a mix of different types:
+Tuples are't limited to numbers.
+They can be comprised of any type of value (including other tuples), or a mix of different types:

 ```swift
 define size 1 2 3